-This Class III Tribal-State Gaming Compact and its appendices supersedes the original Tribal-State Gaming Compact entered on May 25, 1995, as amended, in its entirety.
+This Class III Tribal-State Gaming Compact and its appendices supersedes the original Tribal-State Gaming Compact entered on December 11, 2000, as amended, in its entirety; however, this Third Amendment does not include nor supersede the Appendix X2 Revisions in place as of the date of this Compact signing, which remain in full force and effect.
 This Amendment shall take effect upon publication of notice of approval by the United States Secretary of the Interior in the Federal Register in accordance with 25 U.S.C. § 2710(d)(3)(B).

-IN WITNESS WHEREOF, the Skokomish Indian Tribe and the State of Washington have executed this Third Amendment to the Compact.
+IN WITNESS WHEREOF, the Stillaguamish Tribe of Indians and the State of Washington have executed this Third Amendment to the Compact.